-Chairman: Ma'na.
-Mr. Qavvik.
-Anyone else wants a crack?
+Chairman (interpretation): Thank you, Mr. Qavvik. (interpretation ends) Anyone else wants a crack?
 This is Education.
 Branch Summary.
 Early Learning and Childcare.
 Total operations and maintenance to be voted. \$5,705,000.
 Agreed?

 Some Members: Agreed.

 Chairman: Okay.
 Go on to the next page.
 G-8.
 Advanced Education.
 Mr. Malliki.